pivotal/blog/content/post/gp4k-kubebuilder-lessons.md

 ### Returning an error from Reconcile means requeue

-Errors returned from Reconcile() will be logged.
-But returning an error from Reconcile() also means the reconciliation will be requeued.
+Errors returned from `Reconcile()` will be logged.
+But returning an error from `Reconcile()` also means the reconciliation will be requeued.
 If that's not desirable, don't return an error.
 This means thinking carefully about simply returning downstream errors.

+When an error is returned from `Reconcile()`, KubeBuilder logging of the error is very verbose, and includes a stack trace.
+The verbose log message may be difficult for a user to parse.
+Our experience with this was for a _Secret_ that needs to be provided by the user for the PXF service to operate properly.
+If that _Secret_ is missing (perhaps it was `kubectl apply`-ed at the same but not available in the API yet), then we would return the error we got from `Get()`-ing the _Secret_.
+We did want the reconciliation to be requeue'd since we are not watching the _Secret_ resource and would not otherwise reconcile again once the _Secret_ did get created.
+To silence the stack trace, we decided to instead log a helpful error message, and return a `Result` with `Requeue` set to `true`.

 ### Ignore NotFound errors